You’ve probably noticed. Leading a church is more confusing, frustrating, and complex than ever.

 Yes, there are great arguments in favor of digital and in-person church participation.
 As you can see from other Barna research, anxiety and worry seem to be higher among people who don’t attend church or stopped attending church.

 Still, that hasn’t stopped people from not attending church.
+So that leaves us reflecting.
+Why are people leaving the church?

-1. Overfocusing on Content At the Expense of Connection
+1. Overfocusing on Content at the Expense of Connection

 Let’s start here.